 The research at MAS addresses the question of how, in such an environment, decision-making, change and coordination of and in socio-technical systems happen.
 In doing so, we describe system processes empirically, we model and analyse systems using a variety of approaches such as system dynamics, multi-agent systems or discrete event simulation, and we design intervention arrangements to improve the systems we study.
 We are interested in governance issues in which a tension exists between systems and values on one hand and governance structures and mechanisms on the other.

 As is inherent in the Faculty of Technology, Policy and Management, MAS brings together insights from the engineering sciences with insights from the humanities and the social sciences.
 Cooperation across the various disciplines and expertise areas is a core value at the Department, and MAS fosters a culture in which people are encouraged to work together.
-We have four labs at MAS (Game Lab, Humanitarian Technology Lab, Policy Modelling Lab and Simulation Lab) which provide excellent opportunities to design, develop and test new approaches with the active involvement of different stakeholders.
+We have four labs at MAS (Game Lab, Policy Modelling Lab and Simulation Lab) which provide excellent opportunities to design, develop and test new approaches with the active involvement of different stakeholders.